 - Extras: GOOD

-Seven Deaths In The Cat’s Eye (1973) is available now on Blu-ray priced £12.99 from Amazon (as of date of review)
+Seven Deaths In The Cat’s Eye (1973) is available now on blu-ray.

 For those of you yet to see the film I’ll leave you with a little taster with the trailer…